-Beginners in yoga should go slow and steady first but, even if you only practice for one hour a week, you will experience the benefits of the practice.
+Beginners in yoga should go slow and steady first but, even if you only practise for one hour a week, you will experience the benefits of the practice.

 Q2) Is gentle yoga good for beginners?

 Yes.
-Gentle yoga can be practiced by absolute beginners to yoga.
+Gentle yoga can be practised by absolute beginners to yoga.
 It makes your body move in a gentle and comfortable manner as it encourages body movement without the potential of strain.

 Q3) Is yoga difficult for beginners?

 Yes.
 Yoga can be difficult for beginners if you are looking at the physical aspects, but eventually, you will get a hang of it and will start loving it if practice it on a daily basis.